nicoguaro/continuum_mechanics/docs/tutorials/curvilinear_coordinates.rst

 Curvilinear coordinates available
 ---------------------------------

-Continuum Mechanics has the following coordinate systems available:
+The following coordinate systems are available:

 -  Cartesian;